GeorgiosAnastasiou/video_pixelator/README.md

 - Adjust RGB colors' increments
 - Basic video editing tools like framerate

-How the video editor will process functions:
+How the video editor will process functions (in which order):
-RGB increments on starting frame ->
+RGB increments on starting frame > Pixelate image > Choose color based on color palette

+During any and all of these steps, any changes in color palette picker or RGB values' increments setter or Pixel resolution should be able to take place